decentralized-identity/keri/docs/Glossary.md

 Decentralisation of the `root-of-trust` and `verifiable credentials` come into play and delivers  “user-centric identity”: more control and self-determination of individuals, individuals machines and combinations of these, that identify as one.\
 _(@henkvancann)_

+#### Signatures
+There are Digital and Electronic signatures.\
+A _digital_ signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
+A valid digital signature, where the prerequisites are satisfied, gives a recipient very strong reason to believe that the message was created by a known sender (authentication), and that the message was not altered in transit (integrity).

+_Electronic_ signatures are a legal concept _distinct_ from **digital signatures, a cryptographic mechanism** often used to implement electronic signatures.
+While an electronic signature can be as simple as a name entered in an electronic document, digital signatures are increasingly used in e-commerce and in regulatory filings to implement electronic signatures in a cryptographically protected way.

+An electronic signature, or e-signature, refers to data in electronic form, which is logically associated with other data in electronic form and which is used by the signatory to sign.
+This type of signature has the same legal standing as a handwritten signature as long as it adheres to the requirements of the specific regulation under which it was created (e.g., eIDAS in the European Union, NIST-DSS in the USA or ZertES in Switzerland).

+Some more on _Wikipedia_ about [digital signatures](https://en.wikipedia.org/wiki/Digital_signature) and [electronic signatures](https://en.wikipedia.org/wiki/Digital_signature) and the distinction between the two.

 #### Spanning layer
 An all encompassing layer horizontal layer in a software architecture.
 Each trust layer only spans platform specific applications.
 It bifurcates the internet trust map.
 There is no spanning trust layer.
 <img src="../images/spanning_layer.png" alt="spanning layer" border="0" width="800">

+#### Source-of-truth
+Also SOT.
+The source of truth is a trusted data source that gives a complete picture of the data object as a whole.

 #### Subject
 A digital subject: A person or thing represented or existing in the digital realm which is being described or dealt with. ([Source](https://www.identityblog.com/?p=352)).

+#### Total ordering
+One useful property of many distributed consensus algorithms is a total (global) ordering of events from multiple sources.
+This allows all transactions on the associated ledger to have a unique ordering with respect to one another.
+In the case of key management, for example, the total ordering property makes it easy to establish the ordering of key inception and rotation events.

 #### Transfer
 The process of changing the _controller_ of _cryptocurrency_, _identity_ or _verifiable credential_.
 MAY require the use of a _key_.